ninanrh/PUI2017_nn1221/HW9_nn1221/HW8_uc288_review_nn1221.md

 - There is no label in x tick for each bar, which I assume is the year, but I don't know the order whether from left to the right or otherwise.
 - The label covers the Staten Island plot,so I can not see whether those bar reach the same peak or different peak.

+# FBB good. however it should be noted that these large separate plots do not make a visualization: if they were plotted side by side (think Tufte's small multiples) they would be a visualization. as it is its a set of four plots that are hard to coompare

 ### ESTHETIC
 > beautiful is a subjective judgment: you should not judge the plot on the basis of whether you think it is "beautiful", but you should judge whether its esthetic is functional to what it is meant to communicate.
 Are the colors chosen appropriately?
 Are the graphical elements used appropriate to represent the quantities being visualized?
 Are the graphical choices allowing you to focus on the right elements or are they distracting you?